Lizzie is a multi award-winning illustrator, speaker and artist based in London.

 Her psychogeographic maps and urban ink illustrations have been exhibited internationally in London, New York and Paris.

 Studying at Goldsmiths on the design course from 2005-2008, she found a passion for the situationist movement and urban cartography.
-After stalking strangers around London and tracking their movements in pen, Lizzie chose the non illegal route of tracking her own experiences of the capital.
+After watching strangers around London and tracking their movements in pen, Lizzie began tracking her own experiences of the capital.
 The result was her London Psychogeography body of work, the vast majority of which has been sold.

 In 2010, Lizzie was named by Design Week magazine as one of the 'Hot 50 People Making a Difference in Design.'
 Other awards include Association of Illustrators Gold Design Award (2012) and the New Talent Silver Award (2008), New Designers One Year On Award (2009) and World Illustration Awards shortlist (2016)